nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 Amount of time to wait between opens, in ms, if lagging increase this amount.
 860 accounts for the time for clicking as well to be over 1s

+CardsPermaLoop: (Default) false
+Don't check for the buttons being done, stay in the loop till stopped

+CardsBossFarmEnabled: (Default) true
+This disables the card mode on the F9 key rotation

+## Cards Buying

 CardsBuyEnabled: (Default) false
 WARNING: Will allow purchase of cards.
 Enables the card purchasing loop on the cards features in F3 and F9.
 Ensure the settings are how you want them before